 Animal production in North Carolina impacts virtually all citizens in the state by providing income, products for human consumption and use, and recreation.
-Production of bees, beef cattle, dairy cattle, fish, goats, horses, poultry, sheep and swine accounts for more than \$4.6 billion annually in sales, representing more than 56 percent of the agricultural income in the state.
+Production of poultry, swine, beef, dairy products, fish, honey, horses, sheep and goats has averaged more than \$4.2 billion annually in sales over the last four years (1999-2002).
+In 2002, total livestock sales represented more than 59 percent of the agricultural income in the state.
 This amount does not include the value of sales and services of animals associated with the pleasure industries involving horses and companion animals.

 Each of the broad animal production categories listed consists of subcategories.
-For example, poultry production can be subdivided into broiler production, turkey production, chicken egg production, game bird production, etc. Most of these subcategories contribute significantly to North Carolina's agricultural income and each has unique set of inputs and outputs.
+For example, poultry production can be subdivided into broiler production, turkey production, chicken egg production, game bird production, etc. Most of these subcategories contribute significantly to North Carolina's agricultural income and each has its own unique set of inputs and outputs.

-Animal production systems have changed during the past couple of decades, and there is an expectation that they will continue to change in the future.
+Animal production systems have changed during the past several decades, and there is an expectation that they will continue to change in the future.
 Certain segments of the animal industry have undergone aggregation into fewer controlling business entities and have experienced vertical integration.
-For example, corporate businesses now have a controlling interest in the boiler, swine and commercial fish production industries.
+For example, corporate businesses now have a controlling interest in the turkey, egg, broiler, swine and commercial fish production industries.
 On the other hand, many segments of the animal industry remain quite diverse and are controlled by many individuals.
 Beef production continues to increase in North Carolina, with increases occurring in both the number of animals being raised and the number of producers involved in the industry.
+Upland game bird producers of quail, pheasant and chukar partridge produce more than two million birds annually for the shooting and hunting preserve industry.
 Segments of the state's animal industry that rely on the increased affluence of North Carolinians also continue to grow, with the most notable among these being the horse industry.

-While animal production is located in every county in North Carolina, there are geographical areas of the state that contain concentrated production units involving animals.
-For example, most of the swine in North Carolina are located on the coastal plain, whereas other industries are more geographically dispersed.
-Certain relationships exist between intense animal production systems and the surrounding communities and land and water resources, and these relationships need investigation.
-At the same time, new knowledge is needed to understand the relationship of animal production systems that are more dispersed or that are confined in paddocks and apartments to surrounding communities and land and water resources.
+While animal production is located in every county in North Carolina, there are geographical areas of the state that contain concentrated animal production.
+For example, most of the swine production is in the coastal plain, whereas other industries are more geographically dispersed.
+Certain relationships exist between intense animal production systems and the surrounding communities including land and water resources.
+These relationships need investigation in order to sustain both agricultural production and environmental stewardship.
 Animal production systems are affected by both internal and external factors.
 Among these factors are business considerations and the biological limitations of the animals.
 Laws and regulations governing animal production and the expectations of society also affect animal production.